Sunday, April 25, 2021

 Why Tai Chi is like "dance" (not)

-After reading the following can you please explain to me why you are so enamored of dancers' movements as being de rigueur for Tai Chi, especially those hand flourishes?
-The delineation of Yin and Yang, what moves and what does not move is the essence of Square Form.
-But did you know "delineation", "what does not move..." is extremely important in Dance?
-"If I had a nickel" is not a meme but is a given when it comes to hearing Tai Chi compared to dance, dancers compared to Tai Chi, etc. "Compared" so much that students insist their Tai Chi should mimic dance movement...especially the hands and arms AKA "Port de bras".
-Well did you know that dancers also face problems getting students to Port de bras correctly?
+After reading the following, please explain why you are so enamored of dancers' movements as being de rigueur for Tai Chi, especially those hand flourishes?
+The delineation of Yin and Yang, what moves and what does not move, is the essence of the Square Form.
+But did you know that "delineation" and "what does not move" are extremely important in dance?
+"If I had a nickel" is not a meme but is a given when it comes to hearing Tai Chi compared to dance, dancers compared to Tai Chi, etc. "Compared" so much that students insist their Tai Chi should mimic dance movement...especially the hands and arms, AKA "Port de bras."
+Did you know that dancers also face problems getting students to Port de bras correctly?
 It is a classical ballet term meaning “movement of the arms.”
 It describes how dancers move their arms from one position to another.
-Now doesn't the following sound more and more like the import of instructions for delineation of what moves and what does not move in Square Form?
+Now, doesn't the following sound more and more like the import of instructions for delineating what moves and what does not move in Square Form?

 No comments: